Dwight Morrow: Ambassador to Mexico

-Morrow's best known accomplishment was his mediation of the conflict between the Mexican government and the Catholic Church in Mexico which had escalated into a violent armed conflict, known as the Cristero rebellion.
-It was in the security interests of the United States not to have turmoil in its southern neighbor, not least because of the exodus of Mexicans to the U.S. in the conflict zones.
-Morrow's efforts of mediation were successful, He was aided in his efforts by Father John J. Burke of the National Catholic Welfare Conference.
-The Vatican was also actively suing for peace.
+Morrow's best known accomplishment was his mediation of the conflict between the Mexican government and the Catholic Church in Mexico which had escalated into a violent armed revolt, known as the Cristero rebellion.
+It was not in the security interests of the United States for such internal disorder to be occurring in its neighbor to the south, not least because of the flight of Mexican refugees to the U.S. from the regions of conflict.
+Morrow's efforts at mediation were successful, and he was aided by Father John J. Burke of the National Catholic Welfare Conference.
+The Vatican was also actively seeking peace in Mexico.

-After the 1928 assassination of the newly re-elected President Álvaro Obregón, former president Calles was ineligible to serve again due to term limits, and the Mexican Congress named Emilio Portes Gil as president.
-In practice, Calles remained in control of power in a period known as the Maximato.
-Portes Gil as interim president in December 1928, allowed Morrow and Burke to revitalize their peace initiative.
+After the assassination in 1928 of the newly re-elected President Álvaro Obregón, former president Calles was ineligible to serve again due to term limits, and the Mexican Congress named Emilio Portes Gil as president.
+In practice, Calles remained in power during a period known as the Maximato.
+As interim president in December 1928, Portes Gil permitted Morrow and Burke to revitalize their peace initiative.
 Portes Gil told a foreign correspondent on May 1 that "the Catholic clergy, when they wish, may renew the exercise of their rites with only one obligation, that they respect the laws of the land."

 Morrow managed to bring the war parties to agreement on June 21, 1929.
-His office drafted a pact called the arreglos (agreement) that allowed worship to resume in Mexico and granted three concessions to the Catholics: only priests who were named by hierarchical superiors would be required to register, religious instruction in the churches (but not in the schools) would be permitted, and all citizens, including the clergy, would be allowed to make petitions to reform the laws.
-The anticlerical articles of the Constitution of 1917 remained in place, but were not systematically enforced.
+His office drafted a pact called the arreglos (agreement) that permitted worship to resume in Mexico and granted three concessions to the Catholics: only priests who were named by hierarchical superiors would be required to register, religious instruction in the churches (but not in the schools) would be permitted, and all citizens, including the clergy, would be allowed to make petitions to reform the laws.
+The anticlerical articles of the Constitution of 1917 remained in place but were not systematically enforced.